- Search The Registry

 - Teacher’s Forum

 *Tonya Williams was born on this date in 1958.
 She is a Black Canadian actress, producer, director, and media activist.

 In 1979, she graduated from Ryerson Polytechnical Institute.
-Williams was married to Robert Simpson from 1983 to 1991, but she has never remarried.
-Career Williams' television debut was as a host of the Canadian children's show Polka Dot Door, from 1980 to 1983.
+Williams was married to Robert Simpson from 1983 to 1991 but has never remarried.
+Career Williams' television debut was as a host of the Canadian children's show Polka Dot Door from 1980 to 1983.
 Appearances on the television series Check It Out! and Generations followed.
-Her involvement in Generations led her to a role on The Young and the Restless and has become her most lucrative role.
+Her involvement in Generations led her to a role on The Young and the Restless which has become her most lucrative role.
 Williams won the NAACP Image Award for Outstanding Actress in a Daytime Drama Series in 2000 and 2002.

 Williams appeared on A Very Brady Christmas as Cindy's roommate.
 In March 2004, Williams hosted the special event program Tonya Lee Williams: Gospel Jubilee on CBC Television.
 She is a member of the Sigma Gamma Rho sorority.
-Williams is the founder, executive and artistic director of the Reelworld Film Festival, an annual film festival in Toronto that features talent from ethnically diverse communities.
+Williams is the founder, executive, and artistic director of the Reelworld Film Festival, an annual Toronto film festival featuring talent from ethnically diverse communities.